tim-s-ccs/ts-ccs-frontend/docs/releasing/publishing.md

-# Before you publish GOV.UK Frontend
+# Before you publish CCS Components

+> :warning: This section will be updated when the project is more mature.
+Most of the information does not yet apply.

 1. At stand up, person leading the release to tell the GOV.UK Design System team we are close to releasing so we can coordinate the final cutoff date.
 Once the cutoff date passes, do not add any further major changes to the release.
 We can still add small fixes before step 7 as long as we notify the content designer and technical writer.
 However, we should try to avoid adding too many fixes in this way, as it requires us to repeat some of steps 4-6.